The Villages Daily Sun—August 30, 2015

 "Look at what the patients are doing," said Dr. Steven Haas, chief of knee service at the Hospital for Special Surgery.
 "They're becoming more active, and they're getting hips and knees at younger ages.
 So we're looking at more high performance."

-Read the full article at TheVillagesDailySun.com.
+This article originally appeared at TheVillagesDailySun.com.